ilia844/tag-labling-task/README.md

 - Drag and Drop upload of an image
 - Tap/Click on image to put a tag
 - Enter a note for each tag
+- List of notes
+- Highlight tag when note selected
+- Highlight note when tag clicked